-If an individual has their (permanent) residence in FL he is liable to pay income and wealth or property tax (Vermögenssteuer; see question 2.2) on his worldwide income and property.
+If an individual has their (permanent) residence in FL, he or she is liable to pay income and wealth or property tax (Vermögensstener; see question 2.2) on his or her worldwide income and property.
 Temporary residence does not determine liability to taxation in FL.
-It shall be noted that "property" in this paragraph means movable property.
+It must be noted that "property" in this paragraph means movable property.
 Real estate outside of Liechtenstein is not subject to income and wealth or property tax.